smdogroup/tacs/docs/source/examples/Example-Beam_Optimization.rst

   V = 1e3

 Next we define an :func:`~tacs.pytacs.elemCallBack` function.
-This class will initialize the model in TACS with constitutive properties and design variables, then generate the ParOpt problem to be optimized.
+This is a user-defined callback function for setting up TACS elements and element design variables.
+:class:`~tacs.constitutive.IsoRectangleBeamConstitutive` and :class:`~tacs.elements.Beam2`

 .. code-block:: python